-Finalist, Community Impact Award
+Finalist category: Community Impact Award

 Carers Link is a local voluntary organisation in East Dunbartonshire for family carers, providing information, advocacy, emotional support (both one-to-one and in groups) and training for adults who care for or support a family member or friend due to illness, disability (learning, physical, sensory or mental health), elderly frailty or addictions.
 They provide a wide range of courses and activities, run by 14 members of staff and 80+ volunteer, providing carers with access to information online, helping them manage their caring role, learn more about the person they care for and their rights as a carer.